Mammals (Adult)

 Outside of Sudbury area?

-If you are located outside of Sudbury, you may consider contacting the Ontario Wildlife Rescue for a licensed rehabilitator closest to you.
+If you are located south of Sudbury, you may also consider contacting other wildlife centres.

 Remember: Your safety is the most important part of a rescue.
 Only assist an animal if you are comfortable and have the appropriate personal protective equipment.